itamarsch/reactor/README.md

 # Reactor

 **Reactor** is a lightweight and experimental WebAssembly runtime, built as a learning project.
 The primary goal was to compile a "Hello, World!" program in Rust and run it inside my very own runtime (which isn't that simple because the binary contains **alot** of framework code).
-While Rustling is not designed for performance or real-world use, it serves as a stepping stone to understanding WebAssembly internals.
+While Reactor is not designed for performance or real-world use, it serves as a stepping stone to understanding WebAssembly internals.

-## What is Rustling?
+## What is Reactor?

-Rustling is a custom WebAssembly interpreter focused on simplicity and educational exploration.
+Reactor is a custom WebAssembly interpreter focused on simplicity and educational exploration.
 It’s an ongoing project aimed at gaining hands-on experience with the core concepts of WebAssembly runtimes, without diving into advanced features like JIT or WASI.
 It’s the perfect environment for anyone who wants to experiment and learn about how WASM operates under the hood.

 ## Goals